open-data-courses/tree-based-models-in-r/chapters/chapter3.md

 <opt text="1 and 3 are correct" correct="true">

 Well done.
-Proceed to the next exercise
+Proceed to the next exercise.

 </opt>